lorainevilches/lorainevilches-web/README.md

 To know more about me, please, look into lorainevilches.com

 - Using pure HTML
-- cure CSS - no Frameworks
+- Pure CSS - no Frameworks
 - ✨FullRespoonsive✨

 ## Features